Extroverts Explained: 9 Things To Know About Extroversion

 As mentioned above, the major divide between introverts and extroverts actually relates to their sources of energy rather than their levels of confidence.

 While the stereotypical extrovert is loud and proud, some extroverts are shy.
-This means it’s smart to keep looking for cues about a person’s self-esteem after you find out whether they’re an introvert or an extrovert.
+This means it’s smart to keep looking for cues from a person, and it may be necessary for you help to assist increase self-esteem once you find out whether they’re an introvert or an extrovert.
 You’ll be better able to support and understand them this way.

 6. Extroverts Need Stimulation

 If you’re an extrovert, keep an eye on your attention span!
 You’ll probably notice that you get bored fairly easily.
 Variety may help to keep your life interesting.
-Remember this when you set Law of Attraction goals!
+Remember this when you are using the Law of Attraction to set goals.
 Plus, when you timetable the different techniques you plan to use.

 Spontaneity and novelty should keep you excited and inspired, boosting your vibration and helping you manifest your main goals far more easily.